MoellerLabPU/bioinfo-scripts/snakefiles/inStrain_compare/README.md

     *   `resources`: Adjust threads, memory, and time for your cluster environment.

 3.  **Create `pairs_tsv`**:
-    *   Create a tab-separated file with a header row and two columns, formatted for your chosen `comparison_mode`.
+    *   Create a tab-separated file with a header row (any column names) and two columns, formatted for your chosen `comparison_mode`.
+The header row will be ignored during processing.

 ## 3. Running the Pipeline